nkatre/DevOpsHW1/README.md

 the credentials file in your source directory.

 ### Part I. Authentication to AWS
-The ProfileCredentialsProvider class will return your [default] credential profile by reading from the credentials file located at (~/.aws/credentials)
+<p>The ProfileCredentialsProvider class will return your [default] credential profile by reading from the credentials file located at (~/.aws/credentials)</p>
-The obtained credentials are then used to authenticate to AmazonSQS using AmazonSQSClient class.
-The authentication is done using AmazonSQSClient(credentials) constructor.
+<p>The obtained credentials are then used to authenticate to AmazonSQS using AmazonSQSClient class.
+The authentication is done using AmazonSQSClient(credentials)
+constructor.</p>

 ### Part II.
 Demonstration of AmazonSQS (Amazon Simple Queue Service) API call
-To demonstrate the API call to AmazonSQS, I have implemented the following methods:
+<p>To demonstrate the API call to AmazonSQS, I have implemented the following methods:</p>
 1. Authenticate to AWS
 2. Create a new SQS queue called MyQueue
 3. Listing all queues in your account.
 4. Sending a message to MyQueue
 5. Receiving messages from MyQueue
 6. Deleting a message
 7. Deleting the test queue